IPv6 Forum Australia, also known as IPv6 Forum Downunder, is the Australian

 annual IPv6 Summits and the pioneering Australian study 'IPv6 for

-since 2000, in both the global IPv6 Forum and other IPv6-focussed
+2000, in both the global IPv6 Forum and other Internet bodies, such as the IPv6

 Throught the IPv6-SIG there have been long-term discussions with AGIMO